Pearson’s Index of Skewness The English statistician Karl Pearson... | Channels for Pearson+

 1

-Step 1: Understand the formula for Pearson's Index of Skewness, which is given as P = 3 * (x̄ - median) / s.
+Step 1: Recall the formula for Pearson's Index of Skewness: P = 3 * (x̄ - median) / s.
 Here, x̄ represents the mean, 'median' is the median of the data, and 's' is the standard deviation.

-Step 3: Simplify the numerator of the formula by calculating the difference between the mean and the median, which is (155 - 175).

-Step 4: Divide the result of the numerator by the standard deviation (20.0) to compute the fraction.
+Step 4: Divide the numerator by the standard deviation.
+Since the numerator is 0, dividing it by any non-zero value (in this case, 1.8) will result in 0.

-Step 5: Multiply the result of the fraction by 3 to find the value of P. Based on the sign of P, interpret the skewness: if P > 0, the data are skewed right; if P < 0, the data are skewed left; if P = 0, the data are symmetric.
+Step 5: Interpret the result.
+When P = 0, the data distribution is symmetric.
+Therefore, the shape of the distribution is symmetric.

 Verified video answer for a similar problem: